^

 • Interstitial – inflammation of the mucous membrane, submucosal layer and muscular walls of the bladder.

-For the treatment of each of the above types of disease, form a separate treatment plan, individually for each patient.
+To treat each of the above types of disease, a separate treatment plan is drawn up, individually for each patient.

 Acute hemorrhagic cystitis

-Very often with inflammation of the urinary bladder in urine there are impurities of blood.
-But with acute hemorrhagic cystitis, urine becomes red.
-It can contain blood clots and flakes.
-This condition requires emergency treatment, as there is a risk of developing kidney failure and other serious complications.
+Very often, when the bladder is inflamed, there is blood in the urine.
+But with acute hemorrhagic cystitis, the urine turns red.
+It may contain blood clots and flakes.
+This condition requires emergency treatment, since there is a risk of developing renal failure and other serious complications.

 The main causes of acute cystitis with blood:

-• Overcooling and reducing the protective properties of the immune system.
+• Hypothermia and decreased protective properties of the immune system.

 • Chronic STDs.